Friedensreich Hundertwasser: Political views

-Beginning in the 1950s Hundertwasser traveled globally promoting ecological causes.
+Beginning in the 1950s Hundertwasser travelled globally promoting ecological causes.
 In 1959 Hundertwasser got involved with helping the Dalai Lama escape from Tibet by campaigning for the Tibetan religious leader in Carl Laszlo's magazine Panderma.
 In later years, when he was already a known artist, Friedensreich Hundertwasser became an environmental activist and most recently operated as a more prominent opponent of the European Union, advocating the preservation of regional peculiarities.

 Among the lesser-known facets of Hundertwasser's personality is his commitment to constitutional monarchy: Austria needs something to look up to, consisting of perennial higher values—of which one now hardly dares to speak—such as beauty, culture, internal and external peace, faith, richness of heart [...]
 Austria needs an emperor, who is subservient to the people.
 A superior and radiant figure in whom everyone has confidence, because this great figure is a possession of all.
 The rationalist way of thinking has brought us, in this century, an ephemeral higher, American standard of living at the expense of nature and creation, which is now coming to an end, for it is destroying our heart, our quality of life, our longing, without which an Austrian does not want to live.
 It is outrageous that Austria has an emperor who did no evil to anyone but is still treated like a leper.
 Austria needs a crown!
 Long live Austria!
 Long live the constitutional monarchy!
 Long live Otto von Habsburg!- Friedensreich Hundertwasser, Für die Wiederkehr der konstitutionellen Monarchie (For the Return of the Constitutional Monarchy).Kaurinui, New Zealand, 28 March 1983; dedicated, on 14 May 1987, to Otto von Habsburg for his 75th birthday.